By Rebecca Latham

 I have queued this video to the spot where Dr. Phinney explains this.
 The whole video is good, and after you watch this part, you will learn even more if you back it up and watch it from the beginning. https://youtu.be/2KYYnEAYCGk?t=3m28s

 After one month of following this I am very close to my goal for body fat percentage, I have now increased my fat from 68g per day to around 90g per day, and in one day, I probably get to have one or two tablespoons of butter.
 I continue to lose body fat doing this, showing me that Drs.
-P & V certainly know their stuff!
+P & V certainly knows their stuff!

 Keto Islands Closing Comments